Foreign Ownership of Agricultural Land: FAQs & Resource Library

 Q: Are there any states that ban foreign ownership of agricultural land?

 Some states, such as Arizona, Hawaii, Idaho and Oregon have laws that prohibit foreign ownership of public real estate and farmland; however, only Oregon specifically restricts foreign individuals from purchasing public lands within the state.
 See Or.
 Rev. Stat.
 Ann. § 273.255 which permits “[a]ny individual who…is a citizen of the United States, or has declared an intention to become a citizen, may apply to purchase state lands.”
-Mississippi did have a law (Miss.
-Code Ann. § 29-1-75) restricting nonresident aliens and corporations from purchasing or owning public lands within the state, but this law expired on July 1, 2022.
+Mississippi has a law (Miss.
+Code Ann. § 29-1-75) restricting nonresident aliens and corporations from purchasing or owning public lands within the state, which is set to expire on July 1, 2026.

 Q: How many states have foreign ownership laws?

-Approximately fourteen states have laws that seek to restrict to some degree foreign ownership or investments in private agricultural land within the boundaries of their state.
+Approximately twenty-four states have laws that seek to restrict to some degree foreign ownership or investments in private agricultural land within the boundaries of their state.

 Q: What states have a foreign ownership law?

-Currently, states that have a law prohibiting or restricting foreign ownership and investments in private farmland include: Indiana, Iowa, Kansas, Kentucky, Minnesota, Mississippi, Missouri, Nebraska, North Dakota, Oklahoma, Pennsylvania, South Carolina, South Dakota, and Wisconsin.
+Currently, states that have a law prohibiting or restricting foreign ownership and investments in private farmland include: Alabama, Arkansas, Florida, Idaho, Indiana, Iowa, Kansas, Kentucky, Louisiana, Minnesota, Mississippi, Missouri, Montana, Nebraska, North Dakota, Ohio, Oklahoma, Pennsylvania, South Carolina, South Dakota, Tennessee, Utah, Virginia, and Wisconsin.